Hypermobile type Ehlers-Danlos Syndrome (hEDS)

 Why hEDS & HSD matters to Move Daily

-Move Daily’s co-founder, Freyja Spence, has been problem-solving her own hypermobility from an early age.
+Move Daily’s co-founder, Fréyja Spence, has been problem-solving her own hypermobility from an early age.
 Over the years she learned that she needed to experiment with a multitude of movement modalities simply to keep herself able to do the things that she loves.
 This personal experience influenced her to pursue her education in Human Kinetics and, further to that, a career in strength & conditioning.
-Having worked in both clinical & performance settings, her focus has been on rehabilitation and building strength to help others mitigate further injury, living strong and pain-free lives.
+Having worked in both clinical rehab and performance settings, her focus has been on rehabilitation and using exercise as medicine to help clients mitigate further injury, reduce symptom burden, gain confidence in their bodies, and thrive.

-Although an underlying collagen disorder had been suggested numerous times throughout her adult life, it wasn’t until 2017 at the age of 32 that Freyja received a diagnosis of hEDS.
-This finally explained the constellation of pathologies that she’d been managing her entire life, from allergies, subluxations & inexplicably-spontaneous injuries, to insomnia and the multitude of “bonus” symptoms associated with flower-like collagen.
-Freyja is now a major advocate for the hEDS & HSD communities, bringing awareness to the under-diagnosed disorder and leading by example on how to be your own hero.
+Although an underlying collagen disorder had been suggested numerous times throughout her adult life, it wasn’t until 2017 at the age of 32 that Fréyja received a diagnosis of hEDS from a specialist in Toronto, Canada.
+This finally explained the constellation of pathologies that she’d been managing her entire life, from allergies, subluxations, dislocations, and inexplicably-spontaneous injuries, to insomnia and the multitude of “bonus” symptoms associated with flower-like collagen.
+Fréyja is now a major advocate for the hEDS & HSD community, bringing awareness to management for the under-diagnosed disorders and leading by example on embracing our potential beyond the pathology.

 I was born with a genetic code that doesn’t form great collagen- somewhat equated to building a house with flowers vs bricks.
-It came with bonus side effects of frequent injuries, food allergies and a body that behaves like a baby giraffe at the drop of a pin; the official term is BGS (Baby Giraffe Syndrome), for those scoring at home.
+It came with bonus side effects of frequent injuries, food allergies and a body that behaves like a baby giraffe at the drop of a pin; the tongue-in-cheek term my practitioners and I started using 15 years ago is BGS (Baby Giraffe Syndrome).

-We knew from Day 1 that I was very mobile: I grew up dancing ballet and at the age of 3, distinctly recall my legs “butterflying” open to a position where other toddlers could not.
+We knew from Day 1 that I was very mobile: I grew up dancing ballet and at the age of 3, my legs could “butterfly” open to a position where other toddlers could not despite little ones being inherently very mobile.
 Throughout my dance career I had no issues achieving contortionist-like positions whether it meant folding in half backwards and pulling my feet over my face, subluxing shoulders, or bending digits backwards to touch hand or foot.
-My passive joint ranges, when measured for ballet school purposes, always got remarks on how excessive they were- something that’s technically a positive trait in ballet.
-None of this was painful, it was just a thing I could do and did.
-It was my normal.
-Eventually however, Injuries did start to creep in.
-Despite the stress fractures, patellar tracking issues, and terrible leg cramps and pain (easily explained by typical athletic wear-and-tear), at 13 I found I couldn’t hold any given “relaxed” position very long without discomfort… so I moved.
+My passive joint ranges, when measured for ballet school purposes, always got remarks on how excessive they were- something that’s technically a positive trait in ballet but has its downsides.
+It was my normal and I had no reason to believe it could carry any risks.
+Injuries did start to creep as well as chronicity to pain.
+With stress fractures, patellar tracking issues, hip pain with sitting, terrible leg cramps and pain (easily but incorrectly explained by typical athletic wear-and-tear or growing pains), at 13 I found I couldn’t hold any given “relaxed” position very long without discomfort… so I moved.
 And moved.
 And moved.
 Which was just as well because I loved movement and thrived off of it.

-To make a potentially long story shorter, my love of movement came to a screeching halt in my teens and, for what seemed like an eternity, I wasn’t able to function for myself or even go outside, let-alone dance.
+To make a long story short, my love of movement came to a screeching halt in my teens and, for what seemed like an eternity, I wasn’t able to function for myself or even go outside, let-alone dance.
 This is the period of my life that sparked my fascination with the resilience of the human body.
 In my late teens I was able to regain enough strength and movement to leave the hospital environment, finish my high school dance “career”, and begin studying Human Kinetics at University (I’ll admit my choice of studies was initially quite selfish).
-It was here that I regained my freedom through movement, replacing dance with lifting and running.
-During this period I also quietly and privately attempted to problem-solve my own health and figure out the aversions I had to certain foods; there had to be an answer to the cyclical sickness and seemingly random GI upsets that kept me from being as social as I’d have liked.
-To further quench my curiosity about the human body, I also worked at a Health & Performance centre during my university years, which ultimately provided even more questions than before: for every piece I learned, I had more to ask – this was exciting to me.
-It was here that I became truly dedicated to learning more and to find avenues in which I could empower others with self-care to regain life through movement.
+While health challenges and pain still existed, I started to regain my freedom through movement.
+During this period I also quietly and privately attempted to problem-solve my own GI health and figure out the aversions I had to certain foods; there had to be an answer to the cyclical sickness and seemingly random GI upsets that kept me from being social.
+To further quench my curiosity about the human body, I worked at a Health & Performance centre during my university years, which ultimately provided more questions and fostered ongoing curiosity.
+Ultimately, I became truly dedicated to continuous learning as a means to find avenues in which I could empower others to regain capacity for life through self-care and movement.

-This inspiration has only grown as I’ve navigated the last decade continuing my education in the health & fitness industry and exploring any and every type of movement modality possible.
 Although I’ve incurred injuries, every set-back has led to further learning (and questions), more appreciation for the human body, and a greater understanding for how all systems of the human body work together (or why they don’t, at times).
 None of this has been done alone and I wouldn’t be where I am today without my family, friends, and professional network.
 Due to my myriad of health issues and injuries, I’ve continued to actively reach out for help from health professionals around the world to attempt to understand the “Why?” and to improve my own outcomes.
-Everything I’ve learned has made me a better coach for both watching & understanding human movement and guiding clients in their own recovery from injury.
+Everything I’ve learned has made me a better coach for both watching and understanding human movement and guiding clients in their own recovery from injury.
 With that said, it hasn’t been as straight-forward for my own body or health and the irony of this has not been lost on me.

-In writing this I’m perhaps oversimplifying the rather painful and frustrating process of being too stubborn to let injuries and health concerns stop me (and they certainly have stopped me from time-to-time), but my overriding mindset has always been to learn, operate more intelligently in the future, and in doing so prevent additional occurrences.
-The number of failures that I’ve endured over the years are countless though focusing on the successes is the only way to move forward.
+In writing this I’m perhaps oversimplifying the rather painful and frustrating process of being too stubborn to let injuries and health concerns stop me (and they certainly have stopped me from time-to-time), but my overriding mindset has always been to learn, operate more intelligently in the future, and prevent additional occurrences.
+The number of failures in health that I’ve endured over the years are countless though learning from them then focusing on the successes is the only way to move forward.

-I’ll be the first to admit that in my early 20s I didn’t listen well to the professionals who kept telling me to stop running or lifting.
+I’ll be the first to admit that in my early 20s, I didn’t listen well to the professionals who kept telling me to stop running or lifting.
 This wasn’t because I was being stubborn for the sake of it; trail racing made me feel free and lifting made me feel confident.
-I joked that my painful muscle cramps and trigger points “held me together” and was convinced that, with strength, I could tighten up my joints and stave off further injury; there was at least some logic in my rationale.
-In hindsight, I was right to not stop moving completely, but I was wrong with some of the methods I chose including treatment paths briefly explored.
-I tried to listen when warned over and over to reduce both mental and physical stress, but couldn’t seem to help myself from taking on more until I’d burn out again: I loved what I did and how I could live life despite my pain, yet didn’t understand why I couldn’t keep going at life full-tilt.
+I joked that my muscle cramps and trigger points “held me together” and was convinced that, with strength, I could tighten up my joints and stave off further injury.
+There was at least some logic in my rationale but strength does not solve all hypermobile problems.
+In hindsight, I was right to not stop moving completely, but I was wrong with some of the methods I chose including certain treatment paths.
+I tried to listen when warned repeatedly to reduce both mental and physical stress, but couldn’t seem to help myself from burning out frequently by taking on too much.
+I loved what I did and appreciated that I could push through pain in order to live life yet didn’t understand why I couldn’t keep up the pace without consequence like my friends or peers could.

-When I finally received my diagnosis of hEDS it served to explain my growing list of “can’ts” that seemed frustratingly endless despite continued efforts at smart decision-making.
+When I finally received my diagnosis of hEDS it served to explain my growing list of “can’ts” that seemed frustratingly endless despite continued efforts at smarter decision-making.
 The can’t list was full of things valuable to most humans.
-I can’t: fully recover from an injury (though I can heal), run, race, Olympic lift, jump, eat countless foods, stay awake past 8 consistently, work long days, travel meaningful distances in a car, deal with cold weather, tolerate humidity, bounce back from stress/burnout, etc.
+I can’t: fully recover from an injury (though I can heal), run, race, Olympic lift, jump, eat countless foods, stay awake past 8pm without repercussion, work long days, travel meaningful distances in a car, experience cold weather without pain, tolerate humidity without flares, bounce back from stress/burnout, etc.

 For me, an hEDS diagnosis brought mental relief and acceptance of why professionals keep telling me to slow down or stop certain activities forever (which had previously seemed like a death sentence).